nicksnyder/docs/README.md

 Instead of suggesting a fix to code, just make the change yourself.

+If there are two ways to do something, and it is easy to switch between them, then it doesn't matter what you choose the first time (you can switch later).

 ### Small incremental improvements are good

 Don't fault the author for not fixing things with code they might be touching.
 Sometimes untangling code quickly snowballs into a large change which would derail the author from their original intent.
-If you notice a problem during code review, politely ask the author to add a TODO for the problem you recognized.
+If you notice an unrelated problem during code review, politely ask the author to add a TODO for the problem you identified.

 ### Trust the author by default

 As a reviewer, you don't know all the tradeoffs that author took into account when making their change.
 Assume there are reasons.
 It is ok to ask what those reasons are.
-If you disagree with those reasons, read [these](#Choose-your-battles) [sections](Don't-spend-more-time-discussing-something-than-it-would-take-to-fix)
+If you disagree with those reasons, remember to [choose your battles](#Choose-your-battles) and [don't spend too much time on disagreeing](Don't-spend-more-time-discussing-something-than-it-would-take-to-fix)

 ### Choose your battles